gtvj/gtvj.github.io/about.md

 <blockquote>
 <p>
 If we search for a good career opportunity our brain will serve up scores of pages to explore and work through.
-Instead, why not conduct an advanced search and ask three question:
+Instead, why not conduct an advanced search and ask three questions:
 </p>
 <ul>
     <li>what am I deeply passionate about;</li>
     <li>what taps my talent, and;</li>
     <li>what meets a significant need in the world?</li>
 </ul>
 <p>Naturally, there won't be as many pages to view <em>but that is the point of the exercise</em>.
-We aren't looking for a plethora of good things to do. <strong>We are looking for the one where we can our absolutely highest point of contribution</strong></p>
+We aren't looking for a plethora of good things to do. <strong>We are looking for the one where we can make our absolutely highest point of contribution</strong></p>
 <cite><a href="https://www.amazon.co.uk/Essentialism-Disciplined-Pursuit-Greg-McKeown/dp/0753555166/ref=sr_1_1?dchild=1&keywords=essentialism&qid=1612699482&sr=8-1">Greg McKeown.
 "Essentialism"</a></cite>
 </blockquote>

-For me that is being a great software developer devoting their skills and effort to products that serve the public good.
+For me that is **being a great software developer devoting their skills and effort to products that serve the public good**.
 The things I have no interest in and/or which I've identified as directly jeopardising my highest contribution are:

 * **Being a line manager**.
 I absolutely (categorically and emphatically) do not want to return to line management.
 There are several reasons for this, which I've written about in [what being a manager taught me about myself](/2019/10/30/what-being-a-manager-taught-me-about-myself.html).
 * **Slipping into a ‘generalist’ or ‘jack of all trades’ role**.
 I’m always happy to help with a broad range of things (like supporting other speciailisms, admin and other generalist tasks), but I always intend to be a technical specialist first and foremost.

+In summary, the web is an increasingly important part of modern life and can have a transformative impact for good - especially for those who, for any number of reasons, may not have been able to participate fully.
+I am very passionate about this and see the role of software developers as vital to meeting this aspiration (we have a familiarity with the inner workings of sites that other specialisms can't expect to).
+As someone that has been blessed with an interest in and aptitude for software development I believe the highest point of contribution I can make is as a developer.